 - 33% of respondents reported reducing the amount of time spent in the community to engage with friends and family, physical activity or go shopping because of a race-based bias incident or hate crime.
 (Extrapolates to 50,100 Asian Oregonians)

-- 39% of respondents reported worrying that their children will become victims of hate crime or harassment.
+- 39% of respondents reported worrying that their children will become victims of hate crimes or harassment.
 (Extrapolates to 59,000 Asian Oregonians)

 - 87% of respondents reported not seeking out mental health support following a direct or indirect experience with hate crime or harassment.